Peter-SB/Go-Chat-App/README.md

 ```

 The `MySQLDB` struct acts as a wrapper around the actual database connection.
-Because it satisfies the `DBInterface`, we can swap or mock functionality without having to change the mySQL implementation.
+Because it satisfies the `DBInterface`, we can swap or mock functionality without having to change the MySQL implementation.

 ### Dependency Injection:

 This project demonstrates Dependency Injection (DI) by using it for both the database and the auth service.
 DI is a design pattern used to achieve Inversion of Control (IoC).
 (IoC being a design principle where objection creation is separate from the object consuming code.)
 DI achieves this by receiving dependencies from an external source rather than creating them internally with the object’s code.
-While Go doesn't have a DI framework by default, but can be done by passing dependencies as function arguments, or sturct embedding.
+Go doesn't have a DI framework by built-in default, but DI can be done by passing dependencies as function arguments, or sturct embedding.

-Dependency injection coupled with interface-based polymorphism can be really powerful and help improve code’s maintainability, testability, extendable, and flexibility by abstracting dependencies behind an interface and allowing them to be swapped in and out.
+Dependency injection coupled with interface-based polymorphism can be really powerful and help improve code’s maintainability, testability, and flexibility by abstracting dependencies behind an interface and allowing them to be swapped in and out.

 ```go
 // Service struct is a container for the services